Realharon/MultiString/README.md

 MultiStrings also offer bindings to translate contexts on the fly.

+MultiStrings have full support for slicing and concatenation, and even use the native `reversed` function, to return the string backwards.

 # Creation #

 When creating a MultiString, you must provide at least one context.